A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 The Optimus F7 has an excellent, 4.7-inch True HD IPS display.
 The screen's 1,280x720-pixel resolution isn't as sharp as those high-tier 1080p screens from flagship devices, but it's still crisp, bright, and responsive to the touch.
 HD videos on YouTube look great; the screen has a wide viewing angle.

 Above the display is a front-facing camera; below are two hot keys (for back and menu) that light up white when in use.
 Between those keys is the aforementioned home button, which has its own LED light that glows red during charging.
+Software features

 The device runs on Android 4.1.2 Jelly Bean.
 As such, it comes with Google goodies like Chrome, Gmail, Search, Plus, Local, Play Books, Magazines, Movies and TV, Music, and store, Messenger, Maps with Navigation, Talk, Voice Search, and YouTube.